OGDEN, UTAH · WEBER COUNTY · WASATCH FRONT

 On PTSD

-Bryce Gosney, PMHNP · See our PTSD page
+Bryce Gosney, PMHNP-BC · See our PTSD page

 "The medications are there just to make the journey more tolerable.
 ERP therapy works much better in the presence of medication — medication works to reduce the perception of anxiety and give the patient more time to have their ideal response to an obsession."